Chief visionary officer

-A chief visionary officer or chief vision officer (CVO) is an executive function in a company like CEO or COO.
-The title is sometimes used to formalize a high-level advisory position and other times used to define a higher ranking position than that held by the CEO.
-In some cases, the CVO is added to the CEO title (for CEO/CVO status), much in the same way that people with multiple university degrees list them after their names.
+A chief visionary officer or chief vision officer (CVO) is an executive function in a company like a CEO or COO.
+The title is sometimes used to formalize a high-level advisory position and other times used to define a higher-ranking position than that held by the CEO.
+In some cases, the CVO is added to the CEO-title (for CEO/CVO status), much in the same way that people with multiple university degrees list them after their names.

 Role and function

 The CVO is expected to have a broad and comprehensive knowledge of all matters related to the business of the organization, as well as the vision required to steer its course into the future.
 The person in charge must have the core-competencies of every executive, and the visionary ideas to move the company forward, defining corporate strategies and working plans.

 The role has expanded to include formalizing the company’s strategic-planning processes, forging new working relationships and synergies across the organization, and establishing greater transparency and accountability for those people carrying out the company’s strategy.

 Companies add CVOs to their management teams, or sometimes a Chief Strategy Officer (CSO), for different reasons :